payday-restoration/restoration-mod/README.md

 Hoxi: for ungodly numbers of fixes and general code improvements.
 You the man!

+Luffy: For improving the HUD/UI code and adding more HUD/UI options

 Nardo: Allowing us to include "First-person Stealth Suit Fixes".

 KLEITON and Tom Blaine: taking on the huge task of translating the steam guide into Russian.